-The following guest post is courtesy of Bjorn Enqvist, Managing Director at Advanced Markets.
+The following article was written by Bjorn Enqvist, Managing Director at Advanced Markets.

 I’m sure there aren’t many industry peers who have managed to escape the MIFID 2 avalanche this past year and, perhaps only the frenzy surrounding crypto currencies, ICO and Bitcoin comes close to the boiling hot MIFID 2 topic in 2017.